Lympia: 2007 Recycling Plant Conflicts

 In 2007, citizens of the village reacted to government plans to build a Recycling Plant (referred to as 'Chita - XYTA') in a neighbourhood called 'Coshi'.
 There have been conflicts with police special forces culminating in extreme protest events in the area.
 During that time, children were taken out of the local school during teaching time and along with their parents and locals entered the Nicosia-Larnaca motorway, in both directions, during morning peak time.
 Due to the closure of the motorway, there was traffic congestion in the area, with difficulties to those travelling to Larnaca airport.
 During the motorway take over, locals were throwing flaming cars from up the airlift bridge to the motorway grounds.
 200 Lymbiani were called to the Cypriot court for actions related to the events.
 In order to defuse the situation and get traffic in Cyprus back to normal, the President of the House of Representatives Dimitris Christofias (who later became President of Cyprus) started negotiations for moving the Plant.

+Local Government Reform

+Following local government reform in 2024, Lympia was merged into the new municipality of South Nicosia-Idalion.